-In electricity, the common vision has been transposed into four cross-regional roadmaps,7 which were endorsed by the Florence Forum in December 2011.
+In electricity, the common vision has been transposed into four cross-regional roadmaps7, which were endorsed by the Florence Forum in December 2011.
 The Agency's Regional Initiatives Status Review Report highlights, inter alia, that

-- the European Price Coupling project experienced some delay, but the 2014 deadline can still be met: in spite of the obstacles, the launch of the North-West Europe/Price Coupling of Regions project in November 2013 and its rapid extension to neighbouring regions should turn this challenge into a success; - · a major delay has occurred in the North-West Europe Intraday project, but a pilot solution is to be delivered in 2013 following the selection of the IT platform by Power Exchanges (PXs).
-When the platform has been selected, TSOs and PXs should push ahead with implementation, involving market participants;
+- the European Price Coupling project experienced some delay, but the 2014 deadline is can still be met: in spite of the obstacles, the launch of the North-West Europe/Price Coupling of Regions project in November 2013 and its fast extension to neighbouring regions should turn this challenge into a success; - a major delay has occurred in the North-West Europe Intraday project, but a pilot solution is to be delivered in 2013 following the selection of the IT platform by Power Exchanges (PXs).
+Once the platform is selected, TSOs and PXs should push